benlen10/dayone-mcp/README.md

 - `journal` - Journal name filter
 - `limit` - Number of results (1-50, default: 20)
 - `include_tags` - Include tag data in results (default: false, set to true only if needed for performance)
-- `include_attachments` - Include attachment/media file paths in results (default: false, set to true only if needed for performance)
+- `include_attachments` - Include attachment/media resources in results (default: false, set to true when you want to view photos/videos/audio)

 **All filters use AND logic** - results must match all criteria.